 Fig. 1: IFS for the charakter R

 The machine contains 42 predefined characters, formed of a puzzle of up to 7 rectangles or other parallelograms, called frames.
 All characters in principle fill the same basic rectangle, defined by the points P, Q and R (watch fig. 1).
-If you choose a word with n letters, the applet's image plane (the word plane) is devided into n rectangles of the same width and height, called character fields, defined by the corners P'(i), Q'(i) and R'(i), i = 0 to n-1.
+If you choose a word with n letters, the machine's image plane (the word plane) is devided into n rectangles of the same width and height, called character fields, defined by the corners P'(i), Q'(i) and R'(i), i = 0 to n-1.

 The second step is to calculate a linear transformation for every character field, which transformates the points P, Q, R of the basic rectangle into the corners P'(i), Q'(i), R'(i) of each character field.
 These transformations are used to bring the letter puzzles from the basic field into the according character field.